 In 2013 California launched the carbon offset program as part of a larger initiative to reduce the state’s greenhouse gas emissions to 60% of 1990 emissions.
 Under this initiative, California established emission limits for regulated entities.
 These limits decrease each year.
 If a regulated entity emits more than it is allowed, it can offset up to 8% of its allowed carbon dioxide by purchasing carbon offsets from LRCT and other landowners.

-In the spring of 2018, LRCT will work with a project developer to register 8,000 acres of its owned conserved properties in a forest carbon project with California.
+In the spring of 2018, LRCT worked with a project developer to register 8,000 acres of its owned conserved properties in a forest carbon project with California.
 LRCT’s properties contain more carbon than the surrounding forests as established by the US Forest Service, and this additional carbon can be sold as carbon offsets in the State of California’s Carbon Offset program.
 The additional stored carbon of LRCT’s forests is equivalent to the annual carbon footprint of 80,000 automobiles.
-Once registered, LRCT may not harvest the amount of carbon that was issued as carbon offsets, however, LRCT may harvest the growth of the forest each year if it chooses to do so.
+Now that the project is registered, LRCT may not harvest the amount of carbon that was issued as carbon offsets, however, LRCT may harvest the growth of the forest each year if it chooses to do so.

-LRCT will use its carbon offset revenue to install solar panels on LRCT’s headquarters, support long-term stewardship and management needs, protect water, plant, and animal resources provide recreational opportunities, and capture carbon dioxide in its growing forests.
+LRCT will use its carbon offset revenue to cover the cost of installing solar panels on LRCT’s headquarters, support long-term stewardship and land management needs, protect wildlife habitat, water resources, provide recreational opportunities, and capture carbon dioxide in its growing forests.
 To ensure that carbon storage is permanent, the LRCT must manage its project forests sustainably and inventory their carbon content periodically for 100 years.
 LRCT expects California to complete the final stage of the project, including its project verification and the awarding of LRCT’s carbon offsets, to happen later in 2020.